purduehackers/organize/directory/storyteller.md

 # About the role

-Purdue Hackers has gone through many eras over our 10-year lifespan; more recently, it has been radically transformed over the last year.
-Our community has exploded—it's now the second-largest server under "Clubs" in the Purdue Discord student hub and the sixth-largest overall.
-A year ago, the community had almost no activity; today, it has 700 weekly messages & 160 weekly active members, & a strong community identity.
+Purdue Hackers has gone through many eras over our 11-year lifespan, and has been radically transformed over the last two years.
+Our community has exploded—it's now the second-largest server under "Clubs" in the Purdue Discord student hub and the fifth-largest overall.
+Two years ago, the community had almost no activity; today, it has 2,000 weekly messages & 160 weekly active members, & a strong community identity.

 Hack Night is a symbol of our transformation: every Friday, 80 people show up to the Bechtel Center and hack on cool projects together—including an LED sign, Conway's Game of Life over SSH, [an alternative time system](https://blog.purduehackers.com/posts/lightning-time), a camera on a motor that tracks objects, and many others.

-A radical transformation of this kind doesn't happen on its own; it was the result of a year of coordinated effort among community members & organizers to build the space we wish we had.
+A radical transformation of this kind doesn't happen on its own; it was the result of years of coordinated effort among community members & organizers to build the space we wish we had.
 Storytelling is a major piece of this puzzle.

 Storytelling is how we communicate to the universe what Purdue Hackers is and does.
 Good storytelling inspires others & gets them excited to take action—for students, that's spending time in the community, regularly coming to events, spreading the word to their friends, and contributing to the Purdue Hackers project; for University-affiliated adults, it's supporting us via promotion & connections; for tech companies, it's supporting us financially.
 Successful storytelling brings the world into our corner, helping us grow in whatever way they can, creating a positive feedback loop of greatness.

 Storytelling passes through everything we do.
 It begins with high-level vibe-setting & world-building.
 This turns into a brand, from which we extract a core message that we repeat over and over.
 This message appears in different forms across our website, marketing materials, and projects.
 [Our website](https://purduehackers.com) is storytelling.
 [Our blog](https://blog.purduehackers.com) is storytelling.
 Our callout is storytelling.
 The Hack Night badges are storytelling.
 The tone of our `#announcements` is storytelling.
 This app is storytelling.

-All of our storytelling thus far has been the work of one person.
+Nearly all of our storytelling thus far has been the work of one person.
 We're looking for a new organizer to help expand our storytelling efforts.

 ## What you will do